 As soon as you find out you are pregnant it is important that you book in with maternity services.
-During the COVID restrictions, antenatal appointments will either be face to face or digitally online.
+Antenatal appointments will either be face to face or digitally online.
 Please ask your midwife for current guidelines and schedule of your appointments.

 Pregnancy can be a joyful time, but we also recognise that you can experience mixed emotions.
 Each appointment is an opportunity for you to talk about how you are feeling and ask any questions you might have with your midwife.

 You can see what appointments are available to you on your pregnancy journey below.

 You will be offered an ultrasound scan at around 10 to 14 weeks of pregnancy.
 This is called the dating scan.

 It's used to see how far along in your pregnancy you are and check your baby's development.

 When you’re about 16 weeks pregnant, you’ll have a second antenatal appointment with your midwife to check baby size, fetal development and any talk about any tests you have had or might need.
 You may also get to listen to your baby’s heartbeat.

 You'll have an appointment at 25 weeks if this is your first baby.

 Your midwife or doctor should use a tape measure to measure the size of your uterus, check your blood pressure and test your urine for protein.